 Your roof is one of the biggest things that protect your home from water damage, keep it safe from the elements, and more.
 Replacing your roof when it’s needed and maintaining your roof can help make sure it continues to protect your home.
 Clearing gutters regularly, cleaning off the roof periodically, and more are all roof maintenance tips that can help extend the life of your roof and make sure it is protecting your home.

 If you start noticing brown spots growing on the ceiling, or even visible water leaks, they are likely from a damaged roof.
+You might even hear water running or dripping when nothing is running.
+These are house sounds you should never ignore and can indicate a leak.
 It’s important to regularly check your roof for missing shingles and warping to prevent damage to your home, especially following a major storm.
 If climbing up a ladder and walking on the roof isn’t something you can or want to do, you can always call a specialist.

 Check out the Zephyr Thomas team replacing this homeowner’s roof!